robindrost/docs-1/docs/security.md

 To generate the tokens, this backend requires the Token Authentication Key, which can be copied from the ‘Stream Detail’ page in the Livery Portal.
 The customer's backend then forwards these tokens to the customer application or website.

-The customer application or website opens the Livery native or web player, which has an attribute called 'akamaiToken'.
+The customer application or website opens the Livery native or web player, which has an attribute called 'akamailongtoken'.
 This attribute can be set to the token retrieved from the customer backend.

-The Livery player forwards the token to CDN and applies the returned tokens to all subsequent media requests.
+The Livery player forwards the token to CDN when fetching the video data.
 Once the token expires, a new token needs to be provided from the customer application or website for the Livery player to authenticate with CDN again.

 ``` mermaid
 sequenceDiagram